PRUNERS/FLiT/documentation/flit-command-line.md

 `<PREFIX>/share/flit/scripts/flit.py`.

 This command is split up into many subcommands.
 Most of it is self documented.
-Simply call
+For more information, simply call:

 ```bash
 flit --help
 ```

-for more information.

 Possible subcommands: